kingdom-building-ministries/kbm-static-site/blog/_posts/2014-05-21-mark-your-calendar-may-29-30-adrian-mick-and-efrem-share.md

 <a href="http://www.kbm.org/speakers/adrian-despres/" target="_blank">Adrian Despres</a> will be with us Thursday, May 29th from 8:00am - 9:30am (MST).
 We will be streaming his teaching, *Passion* live.
 This message will challenge and inspire you!
 Are you willing to **live** for Jesus Christ?

-Next, you will have the opportunity to watch <a href="http://www.kbm.org/speakers/mick-veach/" target="_blank">Mick Veach</a> share about *The Great Commission* from 4:00pm - 6:00pm MST (Thursday, May 29).
+In the evening, you will have the opportunity to watch <a href="http://www.kbm.org/speakers/mick-veach/" target="_blank">Mick Veach</a> share about *The Great Commission* from 4:00pm - 6:00pm MST (Thursday, May 29).

 Friday, May 30th from 10:00am - 12:30pm (MST), <a href="http://www.kbm.org/speakers/efrem-smith/" target="_blank">Efrem Smith</a> will be leading us in  discovering God's Kingdom and becoming a laborer who ushers in the Kingdom to the broken places around us!